top of page

 *** Shortly after the fall of Soviet Union when George Bush, Sr., spoke about building a new world order, Robertson wrote that Bush’s participation in the Trilateral Commission and his cooperation with the United Nations in the Persian Gulf War were part of a Satanic conspiracy to institute “an occult-inspired world socialist dictatorship.”

-The time I spend on this site is not in addition to a Twitter and FaceBook presence, but an alternative to itIf you think anything here merits wider circulation, this will probably only happen if you circulate it.
+The time I spend on this site is not in addition to a presence on Substack, X, or FaceBook, but an alternative to itIf you think anything here merits wider circulation, this will likely only happen if you forward it.
+Nor will you find out about new posts through notifications from Substack/X/etc. You'll have to "friend" me by signing up for email updates.
+I hope you do!

 • Facebook